 - Has a written order for the screening

 Ultrasound uses sound waves to create an image of the organs in the body without using radiation.
 Cannon’s ultrasound staff is highly skilled and is registered by the ARDMS (American Registry of Diagnostic Medical Sonographers).
-The scheduled hours are 8am-4pm.
+The scheduled hours are 8 AM-4 PM.
 Sonographers are on call for emergencies after hours.
-Echo and vascular ultrasounds are available on Mondays and Thursdays.
-Good patient care and getting the right answers are also the top priority of the staff.
+Echo ultrasounds of the heart are available on Mondays and Thursdays.
+Vascular studies are now available Monday through Thursdays.

 Cannon Radiology, where quality patient care and satisfaction remains the goal for our staff.